mattwarren/mattwarren.github.io/_posts/2018-03-02-How-generics-were-added-to-.NET.md

 ### The 'Gyro' Project - Generics for Rotor

-Unfortunately there doesn't exist a publically accessible version of the .NET 1.0 and 2.0 source code, so we can't go back and look at the changes that were made (if I'm wrong, please let me know as I'd love to read it).
+Unfortunately there doesn't exist a publicly accessible version of the .NET 1.0 and 2.0 source code, so we can't go back and look at the changes that were made (if I'm wrong, please let me know as I'd love to read it).

 However, we do have the next best thing, the ['Gyro' project](https://www.microsoft.com/en-us/download/details.aspx?id=52517) in which the equivalent changes were made to the ['Shared Source Common Language Implementation'](https://en.wikipedia.org/wiki/Shared_Source_Common_Language_Infrastructure) (SSCLI) code base (a.k.a 'Rotor').
 As an aside, if you want to learn more about the Rotor code base I really recommend the excellent book by Ted Neward, which you can [download from his blog](http://blogs.tedneward.com/post/revisiting-rotor/).